Cloud agnostic cloudSwXtch Install

 curl -X GET -H "x-ms-date: $(date -u)" "https://sdmcdevstorage.blob.core.windows.net/imagebuilder/swx-swxtch-${ver}.tar.gz?$token" -o /tmp/swx-swxtch-${ver}.tar.gz

-4. After reboot validate that the cloudSwXtch is running using the command below:
+4. After reboot, validate that the cloudSwXtch is running using the command below and checking that the status is OK:

 swx-top